abbr/Unippear/README.md

  +-- latest  <--- symbolic link pointing to /public/assets/v2

 ```
-Note a *latest* symbolic folder can be provided pointing to latest version (v2) to support auto-upgrade.
+Note a *latest* symbolic folder can be provided manually pointing to latest version (v2 in this case) to support auto-upgrade.

 ### Templating
 *Unippear* uses [EJS](https://github.com/tj/ejs) template engine.
 EJS view folder is set to */public*.
 Any file in */public* can be converted to EJS template by appending file extension *.ejs* to the file name.
 An EJS template performs context substitution.
 In particular, *Unippear* supplies two context variables:

 1. `unippearHost` set to  *&lt;protocol&gt;:// &lt;host_name&gt;:&lt;port&gt;* of *Unippear* service web app to allow emitting fully qualified URL.
-2. `thisFileUrlPath` set to the URL path portion (excluding file name) of the template to allow emitting relative URL.
-This variable is useful to support versioning and theming.
+2. `thisFileUrlPath` set to the URL path portion (excluding file name) of the template file to allow emitting relative URL.
+This variable is useful to support versioning and theming because the variable contains their names.

 The URL of an asset rendered by EJS template should not include the *.ejs* extension.